Texarkana Moonlight Murders: May 3: Fifth murder

-On Friday, May 3, sometime before 9 p.m., Virgil Starks, age 37, and his wife Katie, age 36, were in their home on a 500 acre farm off Highway 67 East, almost 10 mi northeast of Texarkana.
-He was sitting in an armchair reading the newspaper when he was shot twice in the back of the head from a closed double window.
-Hearing the sound of broken glass, Katie came from another room and saw Virgil stand up then slump back into his chair.
-When she realized he was dead, she ran to the wall-crank telephone to call the police.
+The fifth murder occurred on Friday, May 3, sometime before 9 p.m., when Virgil Starks (37) and his wife Katie (36) were in their home on a 500 acre farm off Highway 67 East, almost 10 mi northeast of Texarkana.
+Virgil was sitting in an armchair reading the newspaper when he was shot twice in the back of the head from a closed double window.
+Hearing the sound of broken glass, Katie came from another room and saw Virgil stand up, then slump back into his chair.
+When she realized he was dead, Katie ran to the crank telephone to call the police.
 She rang twice before being shot twice in the face from the same window.
 She fell but soon regained her footing and tried to get a pistol from another room, but was blinded by her own blood.

-She heard the killer at the back of the house and fled out the front door.
-She ran barefoot across the street to her sister and brother-in-law's house.
-Because no one was home, she ran to a neighbor A. V. Prater's house, gasped that "Virgil's dead", then collapsed.
+Katie heard the killer at the back of the house and fled out the front door.
+She ran barefoot across the street to the home of her sister and brother-in-law.
+Because no one was home, she ran to neighbor A. V. Prater's house, gasped that "Virgil's dead,” then collapsed.
 Prater shot a rifle in the air to summon another neighbor, Elmer Taylor, who Prater sent to collect his car.
-Taylor complied and, along with the Prater family, took Katie Starks to Michael Meagher Hospital (now Miller County Health Unit).
-Starks was questioned in the operating room by Miller County Sheriff W. E. Davis, who became head of the investigation.
-Four days later, Davis talked with Starks again, and she discounted a circulating rumor that Virgil had heard a car outside their home several nights in a row and feared being killed.
+Taylor complied and, along with other members of the Prater family, took Katie to Michael Meagher Hospital (now Miller County Health Unit).
+Katie was questioned in the operating room by Miller County Sheriff W. E. Davis, who became head of the investigation.
+Four days later, Davis talked with Katie again, and she discounted a circulating rumor that Virgil had heard a car outside their home several nights in a row and feared being killed.

 Investigations

-Investigations of the attacks involved numerous law enforcement officers at the city, county, state and federal levels.
-Notable investigators include:
+Investigations of the attacks involved law enforcement officers at the city, county, state, and federal levels.
+Notable investigators included: